 D Major is also the mixolydian mode based on the fifth step in G major.
-The major scale and the mixolydian modes are very close relatives — with only one half-step difference.
+The major scale and the mixolydian modes are very close relatives — with only a one half-step difference for the seventh note of those scales.
 Since the first chord of the song is a D Major (which could be the key of D Major OR G Major), to some it “feels” like that is the key of the song.

 So Who is Right?

 In the big picture, it really doesn’t matter what you’ve determined the key of the song to be.